What to do in Hong Kong in 4 Days

 3) Check out Ladies Market

-Ladies Market is a real tourist attraction – a 1000-meter-long market with over 100 stalls of bargain clothing, accessories, and souvenirs.
+Ladies Market is one of the best tourist attractions in Hong Kong – a 1000-meter-long market with over 100 stalls of bargain clothing, accessories, and souvenirs.
 There are also things for men, but, as the name suggests, it is mainly female clothes and accessories that you can buy.
 I did not buy anything, but from hearsay, haggling is essential.

 4) Shop at Temple Street Night Market